 "Oy, Jack!
 Quit nodding off, will you?
-You're supposed to be at the ring, what's the hold up?" the Asian man spoke.
+You're supposed to be in the ring, what's the holdup?" the Asian man spoke.

 "Lay off, Han.
 You know I need these next couple minutes to unwind.
 Like I always tell ya, it's better to get pumped during the fight than before."
 Jack smirked at the male as he let out a sigh.

 "Even before your match, you never take things seriously.
 You can finish your 'unwinding' backstage, come on!"

 "Fine, fine, fine.
 You really need to cool it, Han.
 Just because you lost to Pee-Wee the Potato in the quarterfinals doesn't mean you can bite my head off."